-Another line of research explores the causes and effects of wrongful convictions, as well as public perceptions of exonorees.
-Our lab is exploring estimates of wrongful convictions among professionals working in the criminal justice system, and what experiences they have had with this troubling phenomenon.
-In addition, we are examining the factors that influence the perception that an exoneree is truly innocent, and the impact that a formal apology and compensation can have.
+One line of my research explores the causes and consequences of wrongful convictions.
+We recently studied the experiences of defence counsel with representing innocent clients, including their estimates of the hidden prevalence of wrongful convictions in Canada.
+In addition, we are examining the factors that influence the perception that an exoneree is truly innocent and the impact that a formal apology and compensation can have.

 Stranger Sexual Harassment